 What is Happening in Israel?

 In 2020, several lockdowns had been imposed in the state of Israel due to the threat of COVID-19.
-These restrictions have continued in 2021, even though almost all of the population of Israel has been vaccinated.
-The Israeli government has claimed that these measures are a precaution against further waves of Coronavirus.
-However, according to many news sources and independent journalists, Israel has used these lockdowns as a coverup to impose restrictions on the movement of Palestinians in and around the Old City of Jerusalem.
-Maximum hostility in the past few months has been centered in the Sheikh Jarrah Neighborhood of Jerusalem, where several Arab Muslims have been forcefully evacuated from their homes to make way for Israeli settlers.
+These restrictions continued in 2021, even though almost all of the population of Israel had been vaccinated.
+The Israeli government claimed that these measures were a precaution against further waves of Coronavirus.
+However, according to many news sources and independent journalists, Israel used these lockdowns as a coverup to impose restrictions on the movement of Palestinians in and around the Old City of Jerusalem.
+Maximum hostility was centered in the Sheikh Jarrah Neighborhood of Jerusalem, where several Arab Muslims had been forcefully evacuated from their homes to make way for Israeli settlers.

 In the end, the Al Aqsa compound looked more like a warzone and less like a place of worship.